-- S-Corporation: Entity used to assist self-employed individuals transition from small to medium sized business structure.
-Only entity that allows the self-employed to reduce social security and Medicare tax (SE tax).
-An S-Corporation can also be an LLC electing to be taxed as an S-Corporation.
+- S-Corporation: Entity used to assist self-employed individuals transition from small to medium-sized business structures.
+The only entity that allows the self-employed to reduce social security and Medicare tax (SE tax).
+An S Corporation can also be an LLC electing to be taxed as an S-Corporation.

 - C-Corporation: Large Business entity.
 Over 100 shareholders, north of $10 million in gross revenue.
 The C-Corporation is the only entity that allows 100% of medical expenses as deduction